sabel2-0/serviceease/markdowns/TECHNICIAN_NOTIFICATIONS_FIX.md

 ```

 ### Step 4: Create a Test Service Request
-As a coordinator or requester:
+As An institution_admin or Institution User:
 1. Navigate to service request creation page
 2. Submit a new service request
 3. It should be assigned to technician (user_id: 57)